Rental Inspection Photography FAQ Contact

 The role of an independent third party

-When the landlord or property manager documents the property condition themselves, they are an interested party.
-In any dispute or legal proceeding, the credibility of their report will automatically be called into question.
+When the landlord or manager documents the property's condition themselves, they are an interested party.
+In any dispute or legal proceedings, the credibility of their report will automatically be questioned.

 For property managers